 Countering this rather large income was the $1000 child tax credit, tuition credits for little MM’s preschool, and of course the wonderful $11,600 standard deduction for two people married filing jointly.

-When you add it all up, our Federal taxes were $4884, with an additional $2211 of State tax for Colorado.
+When you add it all up, our Federal taxes (including social security and medicare) were $4884, with an additional $2211 of State tax for Colorado.
 So $7095, or just under 10% of the income went to the tax man.

 That’s pretty reasonable, considering that it was such a bumper year of income.
 I’ve got Turbo Tax open in the other window right now, so let’s see what happens if I delete all the extra income and keep only enough to pay for our regular spending of $27,000.
 To provide a nice safety margin, I’ll scale everything so it adds up to about $30 grand.
 Here’s how I’ve got it split up:

 Wages and Salaries: $19,000

 Taxable Interest: $59

 Business Income (Schedule K-1): $5501

 Now let’s pull the lever and see exactly what we would owe on this level of income:

 … then subtract the $1000 Child Tax Credit to get:

 Net Federal Tax: -346